How to Discharge Contaminated Land Planning Conditions

 In order to discharge contaminated land planning conditions you will need a Contaminated Land Investigation that focuses on 1 or all 4 distinct phases.
 We would only carry out these phases in the specific order listed below, however, the proceeding phase may not have to be carried out if unacceptable risks of contamination are not found in the prior phase.

 Phase 1 Preliminary Risk Assessment (Desk Study) - Initially, we would carry out a desk study, also known as a Phase 1 Preliminary Risk Assessment, to identify potential contamination issues at the site.
 It may be the case that particular contamination issues have been specifically addressed in the planning approval decision notice, in these cases our desk study would focus on these issues and determine the potential level of risk presented by them.
 For example, we've carried out contaminated land investigations to comply with planning conditions for projects near petrol stations and similar sites where potential petroleum hydrocarbon contamination is a concern.
 In some cases, where minimal risks are identified in a desk study, no further assessment is needed and the contaminated land planning condition can be discharged at this stage.
 However, if the Phase 1 Preliminary Risk Assessment identifies an unacceptable risk from contamination, a Phase 2 Intrusive Site Investigation will be required.
 Ultimately, the Environmental Health Officer assigned to the planning application would determine if further phases are required, following their review of the recommendations provided in the desk study.

 Phase 2 Intrusive Site Investigation - To get a more detailed assessment of the level of contamination at the site, it may be necessary to carry out an intrusive assessment.
-This would involve taking samples of soil and testing them in a UKAS accredited laboratory to find out if there is any contamination present.
-If at this stage no contamination is found, the contaminated land planning conditions can be discharged.
-However, if contamination is identified a remediation strategy would need to be implemented.
+This would involve taking samples of soil or water and testing them in a UKAS accredited laboratory to find out if there is any contamination present.
+If at this stage no contamination is found, the contaminated land planning conditions can be discharged, however, if contamination is identified a remediation strategy would need to be implemented.